colliseum2006/nestree-subgraph/README.md

 # nestree-subgraph
-This is our subgraph, a collection of GraphQL schemas and mappings that parse the events broadcast by the Nestree on the Ethereum blockchain.
+This is the subgraph, a collection of GraphQL schemas and mappings that parse the events broadcast by the Nestree on the Ethereum blockchain.

 Our smart contracts can be found in this repository https://etherscan.io/address/0x65ccd72c0813ce6f2703593b633202a0f3ca6a0c#code.